 Receiving high-quality dental treatment is just as important for children as it is for adults.
 We take great pride in helping our younger patients achieve excellent oral health and pediatric dental services in Siouxland and the surrounding communities.

 Sioux City and Elk Point Pediatric Dentistry

 Maintaining positive dental health and a great-looking smile is a process that starts early in life.
 Young people need to take precautions just as older people do to prevent serious conditions.

 We feature a top-notch pediatric dentistry program that helps children and parents understand how to prevent serious oral health problems and issues.
 Children and teens who make regular dental visits during their younger years are much more likely to maintain strong and healthy teeth throughout their life.
-We ensure every child who visits The Dentist feels relaxed and comfortable and excited for their next visit.
+We ensure every child who visits The Dentist of Siouxland feels relaxed and comfortable and excited for their next visit.